 Conclusion: Although you have to go through quite a process to apply at Yoli, I would actually consider that a pro.
 They do a great job preparing you to teach and if you’re interested in improving your overall skills as a language teacher you will be sure to learn a thing or two from their method.
 Moreover, the recruiters and support staff are friendly and helpful.

-Apply: Sign up here and give them my name–Florence Alcasas.
+Apply: Sign up here and don’t forget to mention my name—Flo Alcasas.

-Requirements to teach differ from company to company, but if you are good at teaching and you have at least some experience of note, and you’re a native speaker you stand a good chance.
-It helps if you have a college degree; in some cases a Bachelor’s degree but often an Associate’s will do.
+Requirements differ from company to company, but if you have a knack for teaching, at least some experience, and a native accent, you stand a solid chance.
+It helps if you have a college degree; in some cases a Bachelor’s is required but often an Associate’s will do.

-You don’t necessarily need to have a TESOL (Teaching English as a Second Language) certificate; in fact, some of the companies listed below will help you get one once you start working for them.
-On the other hand, if you’re not a native speaker, you can get still get great offers with a degree in teaching and a TESOL certificate.
+You don’t necessarily need to have a TESOL (Teaching English as a Second Language) certificate.
+In fact, some of the companies listed below will help you get one once you start working for them.
+On the other hand, if you’re not a native speaker, you can get still get good offers with a degree in teaching and a TESOL certificate.

-On a final note, you don’t only have to teach English!
-On some platforms, such as Verbling and Tandem, you can teach any language and on Yolichat you can also teach Mandarin.
+On a final note, teaching English is not the only option.
+On some platforms, such as Verbling and Tandem, you can teach any language.
+On Yoli Chat you can also teach Mandarin.

-Go ahead and send me a message if you want more information on any of these teaching opportunities and I will gladly help you out.
+Feel free to send a message or comment if you have specific questions on any of these teaching opportunities and I’ll gladly help you out.